-There are various Canmore and Historic Environment Records (HERs) within 300m of the scheme extent, however none lie within the footprint of the works.
+There are various Canmore and Historic Environment Records (HERs) within 300m of the scheme extent, the closest of which is the 'Prehistoric Settlement and Field System - Mullans Wood, Tore HER' which lies within the footprint of the works.

-Construction of the A82 carriageway is likely to have removed any archaeological remains that may have been present within the carriageway boundary.
+Construction of the A835 carriageway is likely to have removed any archaeological remains that may have been present within the carriageway boundary.
 The potential for the presence of unknown archaeological remains in the study area has therefore been assessed to be low.

-The works are confined to the trunk road boundary as such construction of the A82 is likely to have removed any archaeological remains that may have been present within the area and as such 'cultural heritage' is scoped out and is not discussed further within this RoD.
+The works are confined to the trunk road boundary as such construction of the A835 is likely to have removed any archaeological remains that may have been present within the area and as such 'cultural heritage' is scoped out and is not discussed further within this RoD.